2/25/18, "The Manafort Story: Isn't Something Missing?" Diana West

 Where that "careful distance" placed Manafort, Foer does not say.

-2. After Yanyukovich was overthrown, Manafort suddenly had career problems
+2. After Yanyukovich was overthrown, Manafort suddenly had career problems.

 3. Manafort had domestic problems, too.
 In November 2014, Manafort's wife and grown daughters discovered he was conducting an extremely expensive extra-marital affair.
 Despite pledges, couples counseling, he continued the affair, which came to light again six months later.

-” Foer writes that Manafort entered a "clinic" in Arizona six months after the November 2014 initial discovery of the affair, which places his entry time in May 2015 (Foer doesn't specify time or place).
+4. According to daughter Andrea's text, Manafort was by this time in "the middle of a massive emotional breakdown.”
+Foer writes that Manafort entered a "clinic" in Arizona six months after the November 2014 initial discovery of the affair, which places his entry time in May 2015 (Foer doesn't specify time or place).

 5. At the "clinic," Manafort was allotted the daily ten-minue phone call to phone his wife -- "in tears," he also "threatened suicide."